 In 2012, the party celebrated its 10th anniversary with a documentary about the history of the Party for the Animals until then: The Pacer in the Marathon.

-By now, the party has grown into the most important animal rights movement of the Netherlands, with a total of 50 representatives: 2 in the House of Parliament, 2 in the Senate, 1 in European Parliament, 18 representatives in 10 Provincial States, 12 representatives in 12 city councils and 15 representatives in 8 Dutch ‘water councils’.
+The party has grown into the most important animal rights movement of the Netherlands with a total of fifty representatives: two in the Lower House, two in the Upper House, one in European Parliament, eighteen representatives in ten Provincial States, twelve representatives in twelve city councils and fifteen representatives in eight Dutch ‘water councils’.